Reimagining what is possible when building just communities

 M

-aven Leadership Collective is an ideas lab that creates the conditions for talented queer and trans social impact leaders of color and allies to build ecosystems of support for more just communities with greater ease, agency, and belonging.
+aven Leadership Collective is an ideas lab that creates the ecosystems of support for queer and trans social impact leaders of color and allies to build just communities with greater ease, agency, and belonging.

 Maven Rising